clemsos/writings/_quora/2018-10-24-What-does-spending-20bn-on-the-worlds-longest-bridge-say-about-the-strength-of-Chinas-economy.md

 language: en
 title: |
-    What does spending \$20bn on the world\'s longest bridge say about the strength of China\'s economy? - Quora
+    What does spending \$20bn on the world\'s longest bridge say about the strength of China\'s economy?
 ---

 There is this very interesting book by French writer Georges Bataille